 Finally, this report does not address the use of Chromebooks and the Chrome browser.
-At the request of SIVON, Privacy Company has performed a separate verification analysis.
+At the request of SIVON, Privacy Company has performed a separate verification analysis on the new processor version of the Chrome OS.
+This Chrome OS report will be published at the same time as this Workspace report and the DTIA, on the websites of SURF and SIVON.